 Nurses Week Special Discount and Giveaway

-To express its gratitude and appreciation to all the hardworking nurses who have been giving their all during the COVID-19 pandemic, online CE provider Wild Iris Medical Education continues to offer two free nursing CEU courses throughout 2022.
-Earn 1 contact hour with the free course Organ and Tissue Donation and Recovery and 1.5 contact hours with the free course COVID-19: The Impact of a Pandemic on Mental Health.
+To express its gratitude and appreciation to all the hardworking nurses who have been giving their all during the COVID-19 pandemic and beyond, online CE provider Wild Iris Medical Education continues to offer two free nursing CEUs throughout 2023.
+Earn 1 free ANCC contact hour with the Sexual Harassment Training continuing education course.
+Get another free nursing CEU for 1 contact hour on COVID-19: The Impact of a Pandemic on Mental Health course.

-On top of offering these free courses and 20% discount, Wild Iris Medical Education will conduct a drawing for a free 30-hour nursing CE course bundle (valued at $129) and a free Littman stethoscope.
-This giveaway is open to all nurses who take a paid course from Wild Iris Medical Education during Nurses Week (May 6–12, 2022).
-(The two free nursing CE courses do not qualify for Wild Iris’s Nurses Week giveaway.)
+On top of offering these free courses and 20% discount, Wild Iris Medical Education will conduct a drawing for a free 30-hour nursing CE course bundle (valued at $119), a Littman stethoscope, and more nurses swag.
+This giveaway is open to all nurses who take any course from Wild Iris Medical Education during May 2023.

 Nurses Week History